-Grab a quick morning to-go snack at one of these CLEAN COMMITTED spots before heading south for a full morning of outdoor adventure.
+Grab a quick morning breakfast at Yours Truly, Cleveland's beloved local diner chain, before heading south for a full morning of outdoor adventure.
 If you spent the night in the great outdoors, it’s time to restart that campfire and grill up some morning grub.

 Grab a field guide and a pair of binoculars for an adventure in bird watching.
 Cuyahoga Valley National Park — which covers 33,000 acres of woods, water and wildlife — has been designated as an Important Bird Area by the National Audubon Society and has long been recognized by bird watchers as an ideal area for observing birds.
 Throughout the year, more than 200 bird species can be observed at the park, from the miniscule Ruby-throated Hummingbird to the impressive Great Blue Heron.